jbellogo/Notes/content/Derivatives.md

 > [!def] Definition
 >  A "secondary" security.
-A contract that derives its value and risk from  particular security.
+A contract that derives its value and risk from an underlying security.

 Types of derivatives: